 Actor, Director, True West Colorado Theatre Person of the Year (2017)

-Image description: A white woman with short blonde hair, black rimmed glasses, and boots sits with leg crossed in a black frame manual wheelchair in front of a classical painting, speaking into a microphone.
+Image description: A white woman with short blonde hair. in jeans and a green collared shirt sits with leg crossed in a black frame manual wheelchair.

 10-time Heartland Emmy®-Award winning filmmaker